Enumeration formulas for (3, 6)-fullerenes: Counts of (3,6)-fullerenes with mirror symmetry

-Let $\mu(V)$ be the number of trihexes with $V$ vertices with mirror symmetry.
-Let $\nu(V)$ be the number of trihexes with $V$ vertices that have both mirror symmetry and 3-fold rotational symmetry.
-By Corollary~\ref{cor-symmBij}, $\mu(V)$ is also the number of signatures $(s, b, f)$ that are self-mirror that represent a trihex with $V$ vertices, and $\nu(V)$ is also the number of coinciding signatures that are self-mirror that represent a trihex with $V$ vertices.
+Let $\mu(V)$ be the number of $(3,6)$-fullerenes with $V$ vertices with mirror symmetry.
+Let $\nu(V)$ be the number of $(3,6)$-fullerenes with $V$ vertices that have both mirror symmetry and 3-fold rotational symmetry.
+By Corollary~\ref{cor-symmBij}, $\mu(V)$ is also the number of signatures $(s, b, f)$ that are self-mirror that represent a $(3,6)$-fullerene with $V$ vertices, and $\nu(V)$ is also the number of coinciding signatures that are self-mirror that represent a $(3,6)$-fullerene with $V$ vertices.

-The following propositions give formulas for $\mu(V)$ and $\nu(V)$.
-The formula for $\mu(V)$ will be helpful in finding a formula $\gamma(V)$.
+The propositions that follow give formulas for $\mu(V)$ and $\nu(V)$ when $V$ is a multiple of 4.
+If $V$ is not a multiple of 4, there are no $(3,6)$-fullerenes with $V$ vertices by Equation~\ref{eqn-V}, so all of these counts are 0.